Do Go On - 361 - The Hollywood Bandit

 but maybe I'd love to hear your suggestion.

-Which is basically we get the Patreon people to vote for their favorite episodes of the year.
+we get the Patreon people to vote for their favourite episodes

 Oh, great point.